China Center of Adoption Affairs: Intercountry adoptions

 China ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption on September 16, 2005.
 Pursuant to Article 6 of the convention, the CCAA is the Central Authority responsible for all inter-country adoptions in China.
 As such, the CCAA has the overall responsibility for the inter-country adoption of Chinese children.
 Chinese law governs the adoptability of Chinese children, regardless of the country where potential adopters reside.
 Pursuant to Article 4 of the Adoption Law of the People's Republic of China (Adoption Law), the following children under the age of 14 qualify for adoption: orphans; children who have been abandoned by their parents; and children whose parents are unable to care for them due to “unusual difficulties.”

 Adoptions must be fully completed in China, as it is not possible under Chinese law to obtain guardianship over a child for later adoption in a foreign country.
 Adoptive parents must travel to China to finalize the adoption of a child.
 In the event only one parent is able to travel to China to finalize the adoption, the spouse who travels to China must bring a notarized power of attorney for the other spouse.
+Since 2007, requirements of physical and mental fitness were imposed on those seeking to adopt children.

+In September 2024, China has ended its international adoption program for non-relative foreign nationals.

 Eight missions of the CCAA

 The CCAA claims to have eight concrete missions with regard to intercountry adoptions.
 First, the CCAA receives and reviews applications and certifying documentation from foreign persons wishing to adopt.
 Second, the CCAA also receives certifying documentation from persons placing children out for adoption.
 Pursuant to Article 5 of the Adoption Law, the following individuals are entitled to place children out for adoption: guardians of an orphan; social welfare institutions; and parents who are unable to care for their children.
 The third mission of the CCAA is to locate and assign children who are available for adoption under the Adoption Law.
 Fourth, the CCAA is to follow up with the life and growth of adopted children in foreign countries.
-The CCAA’s fifth mission is to assist other departments of the Chinese government that are involved in the adoption of Chinese children.
+The CCAA's fifth mission is to assist other departments of the Chinese government that are involved in the adoption of Chinese children.
 Such departments include Child Welfare Institutes, provincial Notarial Offices responsible for issuance of the final adoption certificate, and the Public Security Bureau responsible for issuing Chinese passports and exit permits for adopted children.
-The sixth mission is to archive all documentation for each party involved in a child’s adoption, including the application for adoption, certifying documents, and materials concerning the life of the child in his or her new home.
+The sixth mission is to archive all documentation for each party involved in a child's adoption, including the application for adoption, certifying documents, and materials concerning the life of the child in his or her new home.
 Seventh, the CCAA is to conduct any liaison, counseling, or coordination work involved with inter-country adoptions.
 The final stated mission of the CCAA is to handle any other matters regarding the intercountry adoption process that has not been delegated to another office or authority.